All students wishing to register for a BVU travel course must:

 Note: All international, Dean’s Fellows, and Honor’s stipends as well as any other institutional funding apply to the final payment for the course.

-Once your deposit is paid, you have checked that your records (transcripts, finances, etc.) are such that you are able to register, and you have input your access code for the course you wish to enroll in, go to Campus Connect and register according to the registration schedule.
-Campus Connect will open at 8:15 a.m. each day for registration according to the following schedule based on the number of credits you currently have earned.
+Once your deposit is paid, you have checked that your records (transcripts, finances, etc.) are such that you are able to register, and you have input your access code for the course you wish to enroll in, go to Beavernet and register according to the registration schedule.
+Beavernet will open at 8:15 a.m. each day for registration according to the following schedule based on the number of credits you currently have earned.

 Locations and Costs of Travel Courses